Basmati: Dehradun Basmati (Indian)

 Dehradun Basmati or traditional basmati rice variety type 3 is a group of various basmati varieties that originated in the present day Dehradun of Uttarakhand, India.
 From Dehradun the variety was propagated and grown in other regions of Uttarakhand, most notably in Tapovan, Tehri.
 The basmati varieties collectively known as Dehradun Basmati are significant because of their higher grain quality, unique 'popcorn' aroma and flavour.
 The Dehradun Basmati has also been the source of other GMO varieties grown in present-day Uttar Pradesh, Punjab and Haryana.

 Despite not all varieties having received official GI certification Dehradun Basmati varieties consistently rank among the highest rated rice varieties in the world and are distinct for their popcorn like aroma.
 The popcorn aroma is among some of the special properties basmati exhibits when grown under the agro-climatic conditions of the Himalayan region.
 The variety is significant to the farmer identity in state of Uttarakhand, for whom it is among the most profitable crops.

 Indian varieties

-Basmati, P3 Punjab, type III Uttar Pradesh, hbc-19 Safidon, 386 Haryana, Kasturi (Baran, Rajasthan), Muradabadi Basmati 6465, Basmati 198, Basmati 217, Basmati 370 Bihar, Kasturi, Mahi Suganda, Pusa 1121, Pusa 1718, Pusa 1509, Pusa 1692, Pusa 1637, Pusa 1401 and 1121 Basmati.
+Basmati, P3 Punjab, type III Uttar Pradesh, hbc-19 Safidon, 386 Haryana, Kasturi (Baran, Rajasthan), Muradabadi Basmati 6465, Basmati 198, Basmati 217, Basmati 370 Bihar, Kasturi, Mahi Suganda, Pusa 1121, Pusa 1718, Pusa 1509, Pusa 1692, Pusa 1637, Pusa 1847, Pusa 1885, Pusa 1401, 1718 Steam Basmati Rice, Golden Sella Basmati Rice and 1121 Basmati.

 Pakistani varieties

 Basmati 370 (Pak Basmati), Super Basmati (Best Aroma), Basmati Pak (Kernal), 386 or 1121 basmati rice, Basmati 385, Basmati 515, Basmati 2000, Basmati 198 and Chanab Basmati.
+All the above basmati varieties mentioned later are basically Indian Basmati only.